Jarand96/JarandPortfolio/README.md

 ## Synopsis

 This is my personal portfolio.
-It was made with the use of jekyll, gulp, sass and Pug(Jade).
+It was made using jekyll, gulp, sass and Pug(Jade).

 ## Motivation